 The Department initiated the compliance evaluation process for the Town of Haymarket by sending a notification letter and locality checklist to the Town on March 10, 2007.
 Department staff met with Town staff on May 10, 2007 to discuss the compliance evaluation process and review items the Town was able to provide from the Department's Checklist for Local Program Compliance Evaluation.
 A second meeting to review site plan files and to carry out field investigations took place on September 11, 2007.
-Follow-up phone conversations and email exchanges were held with Town staff throughout the process to discuss the site plan review process and Ordinance implementation policies.
-Copies of field notes, photographs, site plan review sheets, materials provided by the Town and the completed Checklist for Local Program Compliance Evaluation are included in the file.
+Follow up phone conversations and email exchanges were held with Town staff throughout the process to discuss the site plan review sheets, materials provided by the Town and the completed Checklist for Local Program Compliance Evaluation are included in the file.